 Optional Landmine Attachment

-The single landmine attachment and double landmine attachment are a couple of other T-3 power rack accessories that came right after I published this review.
-And they're excellent additions to the growing line of T-3 accessories because versatility.
+The landmine rack attachment is one of the T-3 power rack accessories that came right after I published this Titan T-3 power rack review.
+They’re excellent additions to the growing line of T-3 accessories because versatility.
 A landmine gives you access to dozens of new exercise variations.

 What exactly is a landmine?
 It’s a piece of equipment that holds and anchors one end of a barbell to a fixed point near the floor.
 But it has two joints that allow you to move the opposite end in any direction: left, right, up, down and all around!

 Here’s some of exercises you’ll have access to with a landmine attachment:

 - Landmine squats

 - Landmine clean and press